 - Affix the three felt pads.

-In addition to the board plan above, the following books and websites also offer a lot of detail about the game, including how to build your own Crokinole board.
+In addition to the board plan above, the following resources also offer a lot of detail about the game, including how to build your own crokinole board.

 The Crokinole Book

-The Crokinole Book by Wayne Kelly offers everything you want to know about Crokinole, including the game's origins, customs, and social history.
+The Crokinole Book by Wayne Kelly offers everything you want to know about crokinole, including the game's origins, customs, and social history.
 The book also provides rule variations and information on designing and building your own board.
 The revised third edition has over 75 photos and illustrations.
+It sells for about $24 from crokinole.com.

-WorkshopSupply.com sells illustrated plans to build a 29-inch Crokinole board.
+WorkshopSupply.com sells illustrated plans for about $7 Canadian to build a 29-inch crokinole board.
 The site also sells game pieces and bumpers separately.